dylanjw/frakensync/README.md

 `frankensync` returns a function that can determine if it is being called in an `await` statement and return either the generated async function definition or the regular function definition depending on the calling context.

 The name `frankensync` was chosen to give developers pause before introducing this abomination into their projects.
-This is an experimental library, that is primarly serves as a proof of concept.
+This is an experimental library, that primarly serves as a proof of concept.